titumozammel/human-energy-economics/README.md

 ## Capability

 - What capabilities exist?
+- What capabilities are required?
 - What capabilities are missing?
-- Which capabilities are underutilized?
-- Where is capability concentrated?
+- Where is capability underutilized?

 ## Capability Interconnection